Asia District, Oklahoma City: History

+Before the area became known for its predominant Asian culture, the area surrounding Oklahoma City University between Classen and 23rd Street was incredibly high in crime and was at one point known as one of the most concentrated Crip neighborhoods in the central United States.
+Crime in the area began to die down in the mid 1990's, as both the expansion of Oklahoma City University and the influx of Vietnamese families began to push gang activity out of the area.

 "Little Saigon" in the current area was first coined in 1975 when thousands of Vietnamese refugees came to Oklahoma City after the fall of Saigon.

 The Vietnamese population has continued to grow since the first wave of immigrants landed just across the state line in Fort Chaffee, Arkansas.
 Relatives and friends joined them in Oklahoma City as stories of success reached the homeland in Vietnam, causing the population to grow significantly.
 The original refugees made Oklahoma City their home thanks to a handful of activists who brought hundreds out of the camp.
 Each refugee had to have an American sponsor before leaving the Arkansas barracks.
-The first refugees, most of whom did not speak English, left professional and military careers in Vietnam to become laborers such as brick makers, builders, and warehouse workers in Oklahoma City.
+The first refugees, most of whom did not speak English, left professional and military careers in Vietnam to become laborers such as brickmakers, builders, and warehouse workers in Oklahoma City.
 In time, many in the community became lawyers, doctors, and engineers, and started businesses in the Little Saigon portion of Asia District.
 They opened dental and chiropractor offices, nail salons, and insurance agencies in the area.

 Immigrants also created a local chapter of the Vietnamese-American Association and the Vietnamese Buddhist Association, which recently broke ground on a new temple in Asia District.